phetsims/equality-explorer/doc/implementation-notes.md

 A few notes related to the _Solve It!_ screen:

-[Challenge](https://github.com/phetsims/equality-explorer/blob/master/js/solveit/model/Challenge.js) encapsulates equations with the general form: `ax + b = mx + n`.
-Terms that evaluate to zero are omitted.
+[Challenge](https://github.com/phetsims/equality-explorer/blob/master/js/solveit/model/Challenge.js) encapsulates equations with the general form `ax + b = mx + n`, where the goal is to solve for `x`  Terms that evaluate to zero are omitted from the general form.

-[ChallengeGenerator](https://github.com/phetsims/equality-explorer/blob/master/js/solveit/model/ChallengeGenerator.js) and its subtypes are responsible for generating challenges for the 4 levels.
-Variables and comments therein correspond to the specification in the [Challenge Generation design document](https://docs.google.com/document/d/1vG5U9HhcqVGMvmGGXry28PLqlNWj25lStDP2vSWgUOo).
+[ChallengeGenerator](https://github.com/phetsims/equality-explorer/blob/master/js/solveit/model/ChallengeGenerator.js) and its subtypes are responsible for generating challenges for the 4 game levels.
+Variables and comments in the code correspond to the specification in the [Challenge Generation design document](https://docs.google.com/document/d/1vG5U9HhcqVGMvmGGXry28PLqlNWj25lStDP2vSWgUOo).

 Game levels are numbered 1 to 4 in both the model and view, and in type names (e.g. `ChallengeGenerator1` for Level 1), so that the implementation corresponds to the description in the design document.